Web indexing: extending the functionality of HTML Indexer

 Figure 3.
 Part of the index from the generated HTML

-Hyperlinked main headings with subheadings
+Hyperlinked headings with subheadings

 See also cross-references